Vercii/aws-cpe-notes/simplified-notes.md

      - Auto Scaling ELB can create new servers automatically when you need more capacity, and remove them when you don't. <br><br>

 To sum it up:
+- Route 53 helps people find a web server.
 - AWs S3 handles file storage.
 - CloudFront delivers content quickly.
 - AWS VPC provides network isolation.
 - ELB distributes traffic.

+# How a website actually works
+## Hosting and Delivery
+S3 is where ALL your website files live.
+Images, HTML files, JS, CSS Styles are all organized inside buckets.
+Buckets act like root folder of your website.

+S3 is powerful for web hosting because of its <b> Versioning Feature </b>.
+- Versioning makes S3 keep track of all of the previous versions.
+Making it easy to revert versions when an accident occurs.
+- CloudFront helps users access these files quickly.
+Instead of serving all of the content from one location, CF copies all of the files from data centers around the world.

+### Real Life Application
+When someone is watching a show in Netflix (that uses AWS), they're not watching it from one central data center.
+CloudFront's content delivery network means if someone is watching in Tokyo, they are streaming from a Tokyo data center.

+CloudFront can also be a security tool.
+Through Signed URLs and Cookies, you can control who gets access to your content.
+CloudFront also works with AWS WAF to protect your website from attacks.
+WAF watches the traffic and looks out for any suspicious, blocking them.

+## Running the Backend
+Ways to handle backend operations:
+1. Serverless with API Gateway & Lambda
+   - When an action occurs, the API Gateway receives the request and directs it to the right Lambda function.
+   - The Lambda function is what automates the logic in milliseconds.
+It is made to automatically scale to handle any number of requests.
+   - Less responsibilities to handle, but the environment could be a little restricted.
+2. EC2 & Virtualization
+   - When launching an EC2 instance, you're getting a Virtual Server in AWS's data centers.
+You can scale up or down whenever you need, unlike traditional servers.
+   - You get to choose the OS, install any software, configure security settings, and manage it just like you would with a physical server.
+   - Ideal for custom applications that have specific dependencies.
+   - You are in charge of managing your servers, you have more control but it also comes with more responsibilities.
+3. Containers with ECS (Elastic Container Service)
+   - It sits BETWEEN serverless and traditional servers.
+It solves the challenge of running applications consistently in different environments.
+   - Specific versions of PLs, libraries, configuration files, and dependencies are packaged together in a standardized way.
+   - Your application will run exactly the same way in development, testing, and production.

+### When to use each service
+<b>Lambda</b> - Unpredictable traffic, pay per request, and scenarios where you don't want server management.
+<b>EC2</b> - Full OS control, pay for uptime, persistent workloads, or have apps with specific dependencies.
+<b>ECS</b> - Perfect for applications with multiple services that need to run consistently across environments, allowing updates to only the parts that change.